dotnet/designs/accepted/2023/feature-switch-attributes.md

   }
   ```

-- Platform checks are like feature switch properties, and can guard calls to annotated APIs:
+- Platform checks are like feature check properties, and can guard calls to annotated APIs:

   ```csharp
   if (OperatingSystem.IsAndroid())